Posted June 14, 2022

 - Hospitals routinely conduct newborn hearing tests within 24 to 48 hours after a baby is born.
 This test can identify babies with moderate to profound hearing loss.
 If problems are identified, a second screening is conducted a few weeks later.
 Some kids who pass the initial test may develop mild hearing loss later in childhood.
 Research shows that kids with even mild hearing loss can struggle with language development and learning in school.

 Hearing experts have identified several reasons for hearing loss in children.
 Here are three primary causes:

-- Ear infection– Children often have infections in the middle ear, called otitis media.
+- Ear infections – Children often have infections in the middle ear, called otitis media.
 It’s when the tubes connecting the nose to the middle ear are not fully developed.
-Fluid can develop behind the eardrum and block sound transmissions.
+Fluids can develop behind the eardrum and block sounds.
 Sometimes the hearing loss is temporary as the problem resolves itself.
 But, if the problem occurs frequently and a severe infection develops, otitis media can create permanent hearing loss.

 Parents should continually watch their kids for signs of hearing problems.
-Know six common symptoms of hearing loss in children:
+Know these common symptoms of hearing loss in children:

 - Fails to respond to voices or loud noises.

 - Speaks differently than other kids of the same age, makes simple sounds that taper off, misunderstands questions, or says “what?” or “huh?” a lot.